adrian-santos/tcp-based-administration-tool/README.md

 There seem to be about 6 major classes that we'll need to implement.
 Some are more involved than others.

 1. Menu/Client Program - Essentially a main method, with any other needed private methods.
 This will need the menu to interact with the user through standard I/O (requirement).
+The menu needs to perform error checking on the command line arguments (requirement).
 The menu needs to perform error checking on user input, and have a Quit option (requirement).
-Each of the 6 menu options will correlate to 1 ot 6 method calls to the Clients.
+Each of the 6 menu options will correlate to 1 to 6 method calls to the Clients.
 The menu will probably also have to display mean server response time, which is just a method call to the clients.

 Skills: basic looping/condition checking/exception handling
 API: A main method, the first String arg is the hostname that the clients connect to.